bimdata/platform/README.md

 This project comes with a set of end-to-end tests built with [Cypress](https://www.cypress.io/).

-Before you can run the tests you need to set Cypress environment variables.
+Before you can run the tests on your machine you need to have a working test environment.

+Head up to the **Run Locally** section of the [bimdata-test README](https://github.com/bimdata/bimdata-test#run-locally) and follow the instructions to setup your test environment.

+Then set Cypress environment variables.
 To do so copy the example env file:

 ```